Three Seas Initiative

-In 2016, representatives of those states (Austria, Bulgaria, Croatia, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, and Slovenia) met for their first summit in Dubrovnik, Croatia.
-At the seventh summit in Riga on June 20, 2022, Ukraine received the status of a partner-participant of the ITM, de facto becoming a participant in this initiative.
+In 2016, representatives of the original 12 member states (Austria, Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, and Slovenia) met for their first summit in Dubrovnik, Croatia.
+At the seventh summit in 2022, Ukraine received the status of a partner-participant.
+At the 2023 summit, Greece became a member, and Moldova a partner-participant.
+At the 2025 summit, Albania and Montenegro became partner-participants.